AlirezaHPC/365-examples-from-JavaScript/README.md

 177: If the sides of a triangle are numbers 1 to 9 (single-digit numbers), the program displays the number of isosceles triangles that can be formed with these numbers.
 178: If the sides of a triangle are single-digit numbers, it shows the number of triangles that can be formed.
 And shows the sides of these triangles (the sides form a triangle when the sum of both sides is greater than the third side).

-179: A program that reads the number of numbers that are entered in ascending order from the input and displays the sum of them.
-If the next number is less than the previous number, the program terminates.
+179: A program that reads the n of numbers that are entered in ascending order from the input and displays the sum of them.
 180: A program that reads a number displays even digits. for example For the number 135274, it will display the number 24.